-25.1 The parties agree to comply with all applicable laws and regulations prohibiting discrimination.
+25.1 The parties agree to comply with all applicable laws and regulations pertaining to discrimination because of race, color, religion, sex, national origin, disability, or age.

 25.2 When the gender term "he" or "she" is used within this Agreement, it is for explanatory purposes only and does not refer to the actual sex of any person.